THE EXETER TRIAL

 A final journey to Kingsteignton is all that remains for competitors wishing to claim a medal or finishers’ certificate – both of which will have been well earned after what can be a cold and wet event.

-Both O and R class start from Haynes International Museum from 03.00 at one minute intervals.
-The routes are around 180 miles long.
+Class O starts from Haynes International Museum from 04.00 at one minute intervals.
+The route is around 180 miles long.

-O class offers sections on unsealed roads of a less damaging nature than the Main Trial and also shares some historic tarmac sections with R class.
-O class offers a great opportunity to exercise historic vehicles or provide an introduction to MCC trials.
+Class O offers sections on unsealed roads of a less damaging nature than the Main Trial, a great opportunity to exercise historic vehicles or provide an introduction to MCC trials.
 It is also more attractive to those competitors who prefer a shorter event during the Winter months.
-In 2022, we plan to offer at least two observed tests and 13 observed sections to our O class entrants.
+In 2022, we plan to offer at least two observed tests and 13 observed sections to our class O entrants.

-Both O and R class competitors have a breakfast stop at Crealy Adventure Park and visit Ilsington Village Hall before finishing near Kingsteignton.
+O competitors have a breakfast stop at Crealy Adventure Park and visit Ilsington Village Hall before finishing near Kingsteignton.